openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ### Decide What to Install

-**If you have already finished your model development and want to deploy your applications on various devices, install OpenVINO Runtime**, which contains the Inference Engine to run deep learning models.
-Inference Engine includes a set of libraries for an easy inference integration into your applications.
+**If you have already finished your model development and want to deploy your applications on various devices, install OpenVINO Runtime**, which contains a set of libraries for an easy inference integration into your applications and supports heterogeneous execution across Intel® CPU and Intel® GPU hardware.

-**If you want to develop or optimize your models with OpenVINO and deploy your applications after that**, [install OpenVINO Development Tools](installing-model-dev-tools.md) additionally, which provides the following tools:
+**If you want to download, convert, optimize and tune pre-trained deep learning models**, [install OpenVINO Development Tools](installing-model-dev-tools.md), which provides the following tools:

   * Model Optimizer
   * Benchmark Tool